COMPENSATION MODELS FOR VETERINARIANS

 IS THE QUALITY OF VETERINARY MEDICINE IMPACTED BY COMMISSION-BASED COMPENSATION?

-• The comments stated below from leading veterinary websites would indicate there are potentially serious implications on the quality of veterinary medicine and on pet healthcare costs when veterinarian compensation is based on “production” (commission).
+- The comments stated below from leading veterinary websites would indicate there are potentially serious implications on the quality of veterinary medicine and on pet healthcare costs when veterinarian compensation is based on “production” (commission) — doctors can earn up to 25 percent of their production.
 Galaxy Vets, a new veterinary healthcare startup, plans to compensate its veterinarians without the pressure of a production-based salary.

 One size doesn’t fit all when it comes to paying veterinarians (10.28.20)